3 Cardinal Rules to Apply to Your Email Marketing

 Include one call to action

-Finally, make sure you only have one call to action in your email.
-I think this is where sales people get the most tripped up because we get overanxious I guess and put everything into our e-mails that we can fit in, and we end up confusing our prospect.
-You want to make it super simple for your prospect to know what the next steps are.
-If you want them to call you back, make sure that’s just the call to action.
+I think this is where salespeople get the most tripped up.
+We get overly anxious and put everything into our emails that we can fit in, and we end up confusing our prospects.
+You want to make it super simple for your prospect to know what the next step is.
+If you want them to call you back, make sure that’s the sole call to action.
 Maybe it’s checking out a landing page.
-Make sure you have just one call to action in every email that you send.
+Whatever it is, make sure you have just one call to action in every email that you send.

 The takeaway

 So there you have it.
-Look at the emails you’re sending today guys, and look and make sure are they short, is it simple and easy to understand, and then are you spending the majority of your time crafting a great subject line and first sentence, and then last but not least, do you have just one call to action in your email?
+Look at the emails you’re sending today.
+Make sure they’re short, easy to understand, have a compelling, personalized subject line and first sentence, and include one call to action.
 Take action on this today.

 The Starter Guide to Email Marketing